darktable-org/dtorg/content/blog/2016-03-10-a-new-module-for-automatic-perspective-correction/2016-03-10-a-new-module-for-automatic-perspective-correction.md

 Converging lines are a special case of perspective distortions frequently seen in architecture photographs.
 Parallel lines are an essential feature of most types of architecture; when photographed at an angle parallel lines get transformed into converging lines that meet at some vantage point within or outside the image frame.

 > Interestingly, viewers are mostly disturbed if they see a photo with converging lines that they know or assume to be vertical in reality.
-The reason seems to be that our brain is trained to unconsciously correct for vertical lines in the picture delivered by our eyes – vertical lines appear still vertical to us although the eye sees an image with converging lines as a camera would do.
+The reason seems to be that our brain is trained to unconsciously correct for vertical lines in the picture delivered by our eyes&nbsp;– vertical lines appear still vertical to us although the eye sees an image with converging lines as a camera would do.
 When watching the same scene in a photographic image the viewing situation is different and our brain does not apply its corrections.
 Now we clearly can identify the lines as converging and that conflicts to what we are used to see naturally.

 There are a few ways to overcome this effect when taking a photo.
 One way is keeping the camera's optical axis pointing to the horizon so that vertical lines run parallel to the sensor plane.
 However, this will bring a lot of potentially boring foreground into the lower part of the image which typically needs to be cropped afterward in image processing.
 Alternatively, one could use a shift lens [4] which gives more control on what part of the scene gets onto the camera sensor.
 Shift lenses tend to be heavy and expensive, so not everybody keeps them in his or her camera bag.
 That’s where perspective corrections in image processing come into play.